-Student name

-Unit number and title Care

-Assessment criteria LO2 M2, LO4 M4 (circle as appropriate)

-Placement

-How well did you achieve the practice criteria for this unit?

-What challenges did you face ?
+Student name Unit number and title 1 Law, Policy and Ethical Practice in Health and Sc Care Assessment criteria LO2 M2, LO4 M4 (circle as appropriate) Placement How well did you achieve the practice criteria for this unit?
+What challenges did you face?
 Are there any specific examples from your placement that evidence your learning/development, e.g. adhering to policies, procedures and practice?

 What changes or improvements do you think could be implemented into practice as a result of completing this element of the unit?

 How can you action plan to develop these skills and/or qualities further/ help to improve provision in the healthcare sector?

 Student signature Date

 Assessor name

 Assessor signature Date

 Student name Unit number and title 2 Demonstrating Professional Principles and Values in Health and Social Care Practice Assessment criteria LO2 D2, LO3 M3, LO4 M4 (circle as appropriate) Placement How well did you achieve the practice criteria for this unit?
-What challenges did you face ?
+What challenges did you face?
 Are there any specific examples from your placement that evidence your learning/development, e.g. Interpersonal skills, dealing with specific issues requiring ethical consideration?
 What skills and/or qualities do you consider you need to develop as a result of completing this element of the unit?

-How can you action plan to improve provision in the he o develop these skills and/or qualities further/ help to ealthcare sector?
+How can you action plan to develop these skills and/or qualities further/ help to improve provision in the healthcare sector?

+Student signature Date

+Assessor name

+Assessor signature Date